 As this wintery weather hits Washington this week, please pay attention to the drivers around you.

 You might be the most skillful and attentive driver on the road, but driving in snow or sleet requires an extra level of defensiveness.
-We have seen too many injuries and deaths from winter weather crashes, and we want you and your family to be safe this holiday season.
+We have seen too many injuries and deaths from winter weather crashes, and we want you and your family to be safe.